pirsch-analytics/pirsch-php-proxy/README.md

 A self-hosted proxy for the Pirsch Analytics JavaScript snippet.

+## Why should I use a proxy?

+The benefit of using a proxy is that your website will only make first-party requests.
+The JavaScript snippets are hosted on your own server.
+Requests to pirsch.io will be proxied through your server, preventing them from being blocked by ad blockers.

+Additionally, you can create rollup views and send data to multiple dashboards with a single request on the client.

 ## Installation

-Download the latest release archive from the release section on GitHub and extract it on your server.
+Download the latest release archive from the release section on GitHub and extract it onto your server.
 Adjust the `pirsch/config.php` file to your needs.

 ```php
 <?php